krakenjs/zoid/README.md

 xcomponent
 ----------

 A cross-domain component toolkit.
-Useful if you want to build a cross-domain component, which can be rendered into an inline iframe, a lightboxed iframe, or a popup.
+Useful if you want to build a component which can be rendered into an inline iframe, a lightboxed iframe, or a popup, and take advantage of the sandboxing provided by iframes alongside the flexibility of passing props and callbacks instead of post message listeners.

-You set up a simple component definition, and xcomponent will handle rendering your component, passing down props, including data and callbacks, and transmitting the callbacks back up to the parent page.
+Xcomponent will handle rendering your component, passing down props (including data and callbacks) and transmitting the callbacks back up to the parent page.

 It's 'data-down, actions up', but 100% cross-domain!